continuous-dems/workshop-coastal-coupling-2026/modules/01-getting-started/index.md

 **My JupyterHub server is still starting**

 Give it another minute.
-If it does not open, let an instructor know.
+If it does not open after ~5 minutes, let an instructor know in the chat.

 **I cannot find Terminal**